naydevops/wizard/README.md

 ## 🌍 Getting Started

-Download the publish folder from the release section and run it.
+Download the publish folder from the GitHub releases.
 Wizard101 is approximately 15GB as of September 2024, it may take up to 2 hours depending on your internet connection.

-Run the `.exe` file.
+Run the `.exe` file to launch the tool.
 The tool will delete all previously downloaded files and download everything fresh.

 This tool uses Microsoft .NET 8.
 If you are running into errors, download .NET 8 here: https://dotnet.microsoft.com/en-us/download/dotnet/8.0

 <p align="right">(<a href="#readme-top">back to top</a>)</p>